 For example, ryegrass will suppress the germination of crabgrass seeds by about 30% or greater.
 It is a natural pre-emergent, though it shouldn't be relied upon as a cure for crabgrass.

 For more information on the bad effects of allelopathy, see the "Ryegrass Cons" below.

 Some of the newer varieties can make a beautiful, high density turf.
 You can click on the link to see some of the latest Cool Season Grass Cultivars.

 At the original writing, most varieties do not make a dense turf and only a few can produce a high quality lawn.
 More are being developed to make a better lawn.
 Most varieties have a somewhat narrow range to temperatures it thrives best in.

 It has a poor cold tolerance and can suffer damage in the hard winters of the northern states.
 Nor can it take the heat of the south.
 Its preferred areas of adaptation are where the winters and summers are not overly extreme.

 Another disadvantage is the high maintenance requirement needed to keep it looking its best.

 Note: Research has shown that ryegrass is an "allelopathic" grass.
 This means it inhibits other grasses around it through the release of chemicals through the roots or in other ways.
 Many trees and grasses (especially weedy grasses) fit this category.
-Black walnuts, are an example.
+Black walnut trees are another example.

-Ryegrass that is overseeded into bermudagrass may find the bermudagrass will start to decline.
+In research, Ryegrass that is overseeded into bermudagrass found the bermudagrass started to decline over time.
 This is especially noticeable in the spring before the bermudagrass resumes growth.
 It becomes more weedy and takes longer to thicken up.